directus/directus/docs/getting-started/support.md

 ### Basic and Premium Support

 Basic and Premium Support offer direct communication with the Directus Core Team.
-Basic support is included on all Enterprise Projects, and Premium Support adds 24/7 response times for critical software issues only.
+Basic support is included with all Enterprise Projects.
+Premium Support adds on 24/7 response times for critical software issues only.

 Cloud customers and Self-Hosted users interested in learning more about our monthly retainer agreements should contact us at [support@directus.io](mailto:support@directus.io).